-Diagnoses is the number of people with HIV diagnosed in a given year confirmed by laboratory or clinical evidence.
+Incidence is the estimated number of new HIV infections in a given year.